Jubatian/rrpge-spec/specs/vid_arch.rst

 The processing is adequately pipelined so no Peripheral bus access cycles are spent idle as long as there is data to render for the line.
 From the user's point of view the Line renderer may be seen as fetching a display list command, then processing it.
-Up to 8 bus access cycles per line or line pair is however lost for overhead, so up to 192 bus access cycles remain available for processing by this scheme (392 in double scanned mode).
+Up to 16 bus access cycles per line or line pair is however lost for overhead and PRAM refresh, so up to 184 bus access cycles remain available for processing by this scheme (368 in double scanned mode).

 (Implementations are allowed to deviate from the strictly sequential scheme in favor of meeting the bus access cycle requirement by pipelining, such as by